zanata/zanata.github.io/features/index.md

  - glossary
 -->

+Zanata's Editor provides easy access to a range of useful information so that translators can work without disruptive context changes:-

-Zanata shows live translation statistics and remaining work estimation for each document and the whole project, updated in realtime.
-Syntax highlighting is available to support technical translations.
-Trace the history of each individual translation to see when they were changed and reviewed.
-Look up terms in the glossary, conveniently integrated into the editor.
+ - Zanata shows live translation statistics and remaining work estimation for each document and the whole project, updated in realtime.
+ - Syntax highlighting is available to support technical translations.
+ - History for each translation can be accessed with a single click, to quickly see when it was changed and reviewed.
+ - A glossary is integrated into the editor for convenient look-up of terms.